 Loose or broken brackets are best resolved by professionals!
 Give our office a call and set up an appointment.
 In the meantime, you can use tweezers to reposition the bracket if it has flipped around the wire and becomes a source of irritation or cover the bracket with wax.

 If your retainer cracks or breaks, call our office as soon as possible to schedule a repair visit.
 This is not an emergency, so please wait until regular office hours to call our office.
 Do not wear the broken retainer, but your teeth can start to move without it so do not wait a long time to get it repaired.
 Bring all the pieces to your repair appointment!

 If your retainer is rubbing your gums, call our office and make an appointment to have the retainer adjusted.
 Continue to wear the retainer if possible until you can be seen, even if that means wearing it for shorter periods.
 Do not continue to wear the retainer if it causes a mouth sore.
 Saltwater rinses will help minimize the irritation.
 Ideally, the retainer needs to be adjusted within a week so that your teeth won’t shift.

 If one of your rubber spacers falls out, you can attempt to put it back on yourself!

-In case a rubber spacer falls out, take two pieces of dental floss and insert them through the spacer.
-Pull on both pieces of floss to stretch the spacer then slide the spacer back and forth between the two teeth where it belongs.
-Once the bottom half of the spacer slips under the tight spot between the teeth, release and remove the floss and the spacer will fit back properly.
+Solution: Take two pieces of dental floss and insert them through the spacer.
+Pull on both pieces of floss to stretch the spacer then wiggle the spacer back and forth between the teeth where it belongs.
+Once the bottom half of the spacer slips under the tight spot between the teeth, remove the floss and the spacer will fit back properly.

 Swallowing a piece of your appliance